rajshah21/lyrics-search-app/README.md

-# 🎶 Lyrics Search App 🔍🎤
+# 🎶 Lyrics Search Engine using Embeddings 🔍🎤

 A powerful **Lyrics Search Engine** that allows users to find songs by searching for **partial lyrics snippets**.
 This project uses **Gradio**, **Pinecone**, and **Sentence Transformers** to provide **fast and accurate search results**.